maurosampietro/UltraMapper/README.md

 What is UltraMapper?
 --------------------------------

 UltraMapper is a .NET mapper, that is, a tool that avoids you the need to write the code needed to copy values from a source object to a target object.
-It avoids you the need to manually write the (boring) code that reads the value from the source and instantiate/assign the relative member on the target object.
+It avoids you the need to manually write the (boring and hard-to-maintain) code that reads the value from the source and instantiate/assign the relative member on the target object.

 It can be used to get deep copies of an object or map an object to another type.